Jared Lee Loughner: Conspiracy theories

 His friend Zach Osler noted that conspiracy theories had a profound effect on Loughner.
 He was a member of the message board Above Top Secret, which discusses conspiracy theories; members of the site did not respond warmly to posts believed to be from his account.
 Loughner espoused conspiracy theories about the 9/11 attacks, the New World Order, and believed in a 2012 apocalypse, among other controversial viewpoints.

 In the aftermath of the shooting, the Anti-Defamation League reviewed messages by Loughner, and concluded that there was a "disjointed theme that runs through Loughner's writings", which was a "distrust for and dislike of the government."
 It "manifested itself in various ways" – for instance, in the belief that the government used the control of language and grammar to brainwash people, the notion that the government was creating "infinite currency" without the backing of gold and silver, or the assertion that NASA was faking spaceflights.
 Reporters who study right-wing militia groups and the so-called "Patriot Movement" found Loughner's comments on subjects like the American currency and the Constitution, which he posted online in various video clips, strikingly similar in language and the Internet's more paranoid, extremist, corners.

 Views on religion

-Journalists had speculated that Loughner was antisemitic due to his attack on Rep. Giffords, who is Jewish, but the Anti-Defamation League's analysis of the messages by Loughner found that he had a more generalized dislike of religion, and of government, along with women in power.
+Journalists had speculated that Loughner was antisemitic due to his attack on Giffords, who is Jewish, but the Anti-Defamation League's analysis of the messages by Loughner found that he had a more generalized dislike of religion, and of government, along with women in power.
 A police report noted that he had previously been caught making graffiti associated with anti-abortion groups.

-Contrary to rumors spread at the time, Loughner was not in fact born Jewish.
+Contrary to rumors spread at the time, Loughner was not born Jewish.
 Loughner has been described as an anti-theist by those who knew him.
 Loughner declined to state his religion in his Army application.
 In his "Final Thoughts" video, Loughner stated, "No, I don't trust in God!", in reference to the United States national motto printed on coins and paper currency, "In God We Trust".
 He expressed a dislike for all religions, and was particularly critical of Christians.